Type 5

 Overview

-When they are at peace with themselves, and manage their compulsion, 5s are confident, independent, simple, observant, objective, calm, introspective, autonomous and analytical.
+When they’re grounded and managing their avoidance, 5s are confident, independent, observant, objective, calm, introspective, self-reliant, and analytical.

-In the grips of their compulsion, 5s can become indifferent, cynical, intellectually arrogant, and sometimes eccentric.
-They may isolate themselves from others and their fear of external intrusion could deepen.
+Under stress, 5s can become indifferent, cynical, intellectually arrogant, and sometimes eccentric.
+They may withdraw further, and their fear of intrusion can intensify.

 Wings

-Type 5’s neighbouring types are 4 and 6.
-The “wing” is the neighbouring type that appears to have the most influence on the base type.
+Type 5’s neighboring types are 4 and 6.
+The “wing” is the neighboring type that most influences the core type.

-5w4s are more creative, humanistic, empathetic, but can also be moody and melancholic.
+5w4s are more creative, individualistic, and empathetic, but can also be moody and melancholic.

-5w6s are more analytical, disciplined and cooperative, but can also be anxious and sceptical.
+5w6s are more analytical, disciplined, and cooperative, but can also be anxious and skeptical.